This blog was updated on July 25th, 2023.

 HIMSS keeps track of the services given, the number of students experiencing homelessness or in foster care, and certain health and academic documents.

 Evidence of Compliance

-Using TransACT's ParentNotices in tandem with HIMSS can support Homeless Liaisons and Foster Care Points of Contact to the fullest.
+Using TransACT's ParentNotices with HIMSS can support Homeless Liaisons and Foster Care Points of Contact to the fullest.
 ParentNotices provides letters, public notices, and forms needed to help District Homeless Liaisons meet the federal parent and family communication requirements associated with homeless programs.